MandarB01/enkoat-performance-dashboard/README.md

 # EnKoat Performance Dashboard

-A data visualization dashboard built with React, TypeScript, and Vite for analyzing roofing project metrics and performance data across different states.
+A data visualization dashboard built with React, TypeScript, and Vite.
+It is designed for analyzing roofing project metrics and performance data across different states, aiding in tracking and decision-making.

 ## Features

-- 📊 Interactive data visualizations using Chart.js
+- Interactive data visualizations using Chart.js
-- 🗺️ Geographic visualization with Google Maps integration
+- Geographic visualization with Google Maps integration
-- 📅 Date-based filtering of project data
+- Date-based filtering of project data
-- 📍 State and roof type filtering capabilities
+- State and roof type filtering capabilities
-- 📑 Export functionality (PDF and CSV formats)
+- Export functionality (PDF and CSV formats)
-- 📊 Real-time summary metrics
+- Real-time summary metrics
-- 🎨 Responsive design for all screen sizes
+- Responsive design for all screen sizes

 ## Tech Stack